vsanthanam/Athena/Sources/Athena/Athena.docc/Extensions/Encoder.md

 ## Overview

 You do not need to initializes instances of this type.
-It's interface only contains static methods.
+It's public interface only contains static methods.

 ## Topics